froots/design-testing/README.md

 Run `npm run` to see what other scripts are available.

+## TravisCI integration

+This project runs tests on PhantomJS via TravisCI.
+You can view the [build history on the Travis CI site](https://travis-ci.org/froots/design-testing).

+Galen reports are published to an S3 bucket.
+[Here's an example](http://design-testing-travis.s3-website-us-east-1.amazonaws.com/froots/design-testing/52/52.1/report.html)

+It is also possible to run tests on Sauce Labs or Browserstack using TravisCI.
+Those tests take longer, so I've stuck with the PhantomJS tests for now.

+## Issues, feedback, etc.

 If you have problems getting set up, create an issue and I'll do my best to sort it out!
 I plan to extend and improve this repository as I develop the book further.

 Happy testing!